Getting Started

 This command will finally write the TOML-based migration files to the database.

-Afterwards, the model has been transformed into a database table users
+The model has been transformed into a database table users

 .